xiantank/csieioDDNS/README.md

-csieioDDNS
+<h1>csieioDDNS </h1>

 for Chrome OS or any one use chrome browser.

-csie.io DDNS client for chrome. ¥»ªA°È¥Ñcsie.io´£¨Ñ
+csie.io DDNS client for chrome. æœ¬æœå‹™ç”±csie.ioæä¾›

-¦¹extension¬°­Ó¤H¥Î³~
+æ­¤extensionç‚ºå€‹äººç”¨é€”